sematext/docs/docs/logs/syslog-ng.md

 To send logs over the fire-and-forget UDP protocol, your can add a destination like the one below to **/etc/syslog-ng/syslog-ng.conf**.
-If you're using token-based authentication, you'll have to fill in your Logsene application token.
+If you're using token-based authentication, you'll have to fill in your Logs Management application token.
 If you've authorized your public IP, the template() statement should be removed:

 ``` bash